This site is very much a work in progress!

 Leonid “Leo” Hurwicz was born on August 21, 1917, in Moscow, Russia.
 Leo’s father “Adek” and mother “Zina” (Sophie) had fled Warsaw to escape the instability and danger that World War I brought to Poland.

-A family story has it that, while in Moscow, Adek’s father Max looked at Leo and said “a chochem” (Hebrew or Yiddish for “a wise one”).
+A family story has it that, while in Moscow, Adek’s father Max pronounced Leo a “chochem” (Hebrew or Yiddish for “a wise one”).
 Since Adek, Zina and Leo returned to Warsaw early in 1919 (probably February), Leo would have been less than a year and a half old when this statement was made.

 Max was right: Leo would go on to give the world novel concepts and frameworks still used today in fields from economics to social science to political science and even data networking (for problems like interdomain routing on the internet).
 These frameworks include incentive compatibility and mechanism design.
 In 2007, he received the Nobel Memorial Prize in Economic Sciences (along with Eric Maskin, and Roger Myerson) “for having laid the foundations of mechanism design theory“.
 (He was at the time – and may still be – the oldest person ever to receive a Nobel Prize in any category.)
 He was also among the first to recognize the value of game theory in economics, and pioneered its application in that field.
 One of his earlier contributions, presented in an article 1951, was the Hurwicz Criterion, which offers a formula for balancing optimism and pessimism when making decisions under uncertainty.